DeCEll-1/SGT/README.md

 <h5 id="Save">Save</h5>

-Saves the JSON file thats required for the system generation **not generated automatically when exiting**
+Saves the JSON file thats required for the system generation. **Not generated automatically when exiting**

 <h5 id="Export">Export</h5>